Savio Vega: World Wrestling League (2014–2015)

-On October 10, 2014, after being previously advertised for the Aniversario event of WWC on October 25, 2014 and booked to win the WWC Puerto Rico Championship, Vega suddenly announced via his Facebook fan page that he was no longer under a WWC contract, thus being officially pulled from the event.
+On October 10, 2014, after being previously advertised for the Aniversario event of WWC on October 25, 2014, and booked to win the WWC Puerto Rico Championship, Vega suddenly announced via his Facebook fan page that he was no longer under a WWC contract, thus being officially pulled from the event.
 The following day on October 11, 2014, he announced on his page he was now part of the Puerto Rican-based promotion World Wrestling League.
-Vega took on the role of WWL's tyrannus Director of Operations.
+Vega took on the role of WWL's tyrannus director of operations.
 After being fired by president Richard Negrín, he came back with Shane Sewell to attack Negrín and his heel stable and claim that his contract was for 5 years and that if he got fired, he would own 75% of the company.
-However, on March 23, 2015, WWL Founder Negrín retired from pro wrestling and closed WWL.
+However, on March 23, 2015, WWL founder Negrín retired from pro wrestling and closed WWL.
 WWL reopened later, but Savio had already left.

 Late career (2015–present)

 After leaving the WWL, Savio Vega returned to local promotions where he has been regularly active in BSP, CWA, & NRW also makes international appearances in countries like Kuwait, and appeared in September and October on Amaro Production and Game Changer Wrestling.

-On November 22, 2020 he made an appearance at Survivor Series during The Undertakers retirement ceremony.
+On November 22, 2020, he made an appearance at Survivor Series during The Undertaker's retirement ceremony.

-On July 10, 2021 he wrestled at Major League Wrestling's Battle Riot III entering twice in the match (as Savio Vega and Kwang).
+On July 10, 2021, he wrestled at Major League Wrestling's Battle Riot III entering twice in the match (as Savio Vega and Kwang).

+Vega and Carlito appeared at Backlash on May 6, 2023, to assist the Latino World Order's Bad Bunny in his San Juan street fight match against The Judgment Day's Damian Priest.

+In June 2025, Vega announced that he had begun working for Lucha Libre AAA Worldwide (AAA) as a producer.